 Product Liability Cases

-Personal injury attorneys specializing in Chicago product liability cases build their lawsuits on tort law, holding product manufacturers legally liable for any damage the product causes consumers.
+Personal injury attorneys specializing in product liability cases build their lawsuits on tort law, holding product manufacturers legally liable for any damage the product causes consumers.
 These often include faulty safety equipment and tools meant to protect at risk construction workers per OSHA guidelines.

 The product liability attorney will build a product liability case showing that:

 The personal injury attorney will hire expert witnesses to provide testimony during a deposition or at trial revealing how the defective component made the product dangerous.